ualbertalib/pushmi_pullyu/README.md

 PushmiPullyu is a Ruby application, running behind the firewall that protects our Swift environment.

-It's primary job is to manage the flow of content from Fedora into Swift for preservation.
+Its primary job is to manage the flow of content from Fedora into Swift for preservation.

 ![System Infrastructure Diagram](docs/images/system-infrastructure-diagram.png)